-- 2.17.2.1 The Committee has specific responsibility for: - 2.17.2.2 Annually reviewing and agreeing Chief Executive pay and performance review arrangements, including criteria for any performance related pay elements. - 2.17.2.3 Considering recommendations for, and advising the Chief Executive on individual pay awards and performance related pay for the Chief Operating Officer, and deciding amounts. - 2.17.2.4 Considering how any individual pay anomalies or disputes concerning executive director pay should be resolved. - 2.17.2.5 To support the recruitment of executive and non-executive Board members. - 2.17.2.6 Note: The Remuneration and Nominations Committee will be informed about annual pay settlements for pay bands 1-8 for consistency in approach, but decisions are matters for the Chief Executive to negotiate and agree with the trade unions within the agreed overarching PHSO pay policy and arrangements. - 2.17.2.7 The Remuneration and Appointments Committee will ensure that its decisions: - Support the achievement of PHSO's strategic aims; - Are proportionate, fair and equitable, and support Equal Pay principles; - Take into account wider public sector pay policy and good practice; - Are supported by an appropriate level of information and analysis.
+- 2.17.2.1 The Committee has specific responsibility for: - 2.17.2.2 Annually reviewing and agreeing Chief Executive pay and performance review arrangements, including criteria for any performance related pay elements. - 2.17.2.3 Considering recommendations for, and advising the Chief Executive on individual pay awards and performance related pay for the Chief Operating Officer, and deciding amounts. - 2.17.2.4 Considering how any individual pay anomalies or disputes concerning pay for the Chief Executive and Chief Operating Officer should be resolved. - 2.17.2.5 To support the recruitment of executive and non-executive Board members, including overseeing the selection process to ensure it is fair and transparent. - 2.17.2.6 Note: The Remuneration and Nominations Committee will be informed about annual pay settlements for pay bands 1-8 for consistency in approach, but decisions regarding this are matters for the Chief Executive to negotiate and agree with the trade unions within the agreed overarching PHSO pay policy and arrangements. - 2.17.2.7 The Remuneration and Appointments Committee will ensure that its decisions: - Support the achievement of PHSO's strategic aims; - Are proportionate, fair and equitable, and support Equal Pay principles; - Take into account wider public sector pay policy and good practice; - Are supported by an appropriate level of information and analysis.